Staff Policy D-505.08

 - Employees (See Section III for use of alcohol at NMC-related off-campus events)

 NMC will endeavor to provide a drug-free, healthful, safe, and secure work and learning environment.
 To promote this goal, employees are required to report to work in an appropriate mental and physical condition to perform their jobs in a satisfactory manner.
 No employee will report to work evidencing any effects of alcohol.
 While on NMC premises and while conducting business-related activities off NMC premises, no employee may use, possess, distribute, sell, or be under the influence of illegal drugs.
 An employee will be deemed to be under the influence of an illegal drug if it is in his/her system regardless of the quantity or whether it impairs behavior.
 The legal use of prescribed drugs is permitted on the job only if it does not impair an employee's ability to perform the essential functions of the job effectively, and in a safe manner that does not endanger himself/herself or other individuals in the workplace.
-Human Resource procedures for Alcohol and Illicit Drugs (D-744.01) and Reasonable Suspicion (D-744.02) can be found on the Human Resource web site at www.nmc.edu/hr under Policies and Procedures.
+Human Resource procedures for Alcohol and Illicit Drugs (D-744.01) and Reasonable Suspicion (D-744.02) can be found on the Human Resource web site at www.nmc.edu/hr under Policies.

 - Employees (See Section III for use of alcohol at NMC-related off-campus events)